Rockman-Blue/SANS-SEC504-CTF/10-dc1.issplaylist.com/dc1.issplaylist.com-Writeup.md

 ![397452871-1afc2f60-ff63-48e7-a7ad-92931701493c](https://github.com/user-attachments/assets/2301d135-6979-41e9-a895-9b166b9aa077)

 Only administrators should log onto the domain controller, so I will check if the user is an admin in the IT team.
 I visit the company page at the site for ISS Playlist, which shows the name, email, and role for the employees of ISS playlist.
-From a previous challenge, I know that the username format.
+From a previous challenge, I know that the username format - so finding the employee name from there is easy.

 ![Suspicious User-2](https://github.com/user-attachments/assets/faee73e6-de78-4ee7-8451-bb00f2247b1e)

-So Phyliss Rosa is prosa, which is the director of sales.
+The user shown in C:\Users directory for this domain controller is the director of sales.
 It doesn’t make sense that someone in this role would be accessing the dc1 system.
-Therefore, prosa is the answer for this challenge.
+Therefore, that user is the answer for this challenge.

 # Password Hash Retrieval